NicholasClooney/Quest-3-Related-Stuff/README.md

 - Prompts you for package selection if fuzzy matching returns more than one result.
 - Logs are clean and color-coded (dim adb commands, colored UX prompts).
 - All APKs are saved in `~/Documents/APKs/{package.name}/` by default.

+## 🚫 Known Apps That Do Not Work on Quest 3 Without Google Play Services

+These apps have been tested and are known **not to function correctly** when sideloaded onto a Quest 3 or other Android devices without Google Play Services and Play Store installed:

+### ❌ Apps that fail to launch or require Play Services:

+- **Apple TV** — requires Play Store integration, fails to launch or shows errors
+- **ChatGPT** — shows a "requires Play Store" error message
+- **YouTube** — fails to load or remains stuck on a blank screen

+### 📌 Reason

+These apps rely heavily on:

+- Google Play Services APIs
+- DRM or secure playback infrastructure
+- Google account sign-in and licensing mechanisms

+Because the Quest 3 does not ship with Google Mobile Services (GMS), these apps either crash or refuse to operate.

+### ✅ Workarounds

+- Use web versions through the Oculus Browser (e.g. youtube.com, tv.apple.com)

+> ℹ️ Installing Play Store or Google Play Services manually on the Quest 3 is **not recommended** and is unlikely to work without root, signature spoofing, or custom ROMs.

 ---